-If you've spent time around horses, you've likely seen them take great pleasure lying down and rolling on the ground.
-It's a sight that can be both amusing and puzzling, especially for those new to horsemanship.
+If you’ve spent time around horses, you’ve likely seen them take great pleasure lying down and rolling on the ground.
+To newcomers, this can look downright crazy or bizarre, even though it serves important purposes for the horse.

 Short Summary

-Horses tend to roll on the ground for various reasons, including to scratch their backs, remove loose hair or skin, and reapply their natural scent after it's been washed away during a bath.
+• Rolling is often the first thing horses do after a bath or grooming session, as it helps them scratch their backs, remove loose hair or skin, and reapply their natural scent after it’s been washed away.

 Let’s delve into the heart of the matter: the primary reasons horses roll.